KoichiKuriyama/LatentAugment/README.md

 The optimal augmentation policy, which is the latent variable, cannot be directly observed.
 - LatentAugment estimates the probability of latent augmentation using EM algorithm.
 - LatentAugment is simple and computationally efficient.
 It can estimate using the simple stochastic gradient descent algorithm without an adversarial network.
-- LatentAugment has higher test accuracy than previous augmentation methods on the CIFAR-10, CIFAR- 100, SVHN, and ImageNet datasets.
+- LatentAugment has higher test accuracy than previous augmentation methods on the CIFAR-10, CIFAR-100, SVHN, and ImageNet datasets.

 ## Results
 |  Dataset  |          Model          |    Baseline   |       AA      |     AdvAA     |  UBS  |       LA  (proposed)     |